zy-fdu/BSC-and-MDD/README.md

 Neuroimaging data were preprocessed through Weikang Gong's resting-state fMRI preprocessing pipeline (https://github.com/weikanggong/Resting-state-fMRI-preprocessing).
 The pipeline descripted in the Method section were used to preprocess the data.

-3.If the data and codes are used in your work, please cite the above reference, namely [link for paper]
+3.If the data and codes are used in your work, please cite the above reference, namely Association between Brain Androgyny and Major Depressive Disorder: A Large-Scale Neuroimaging Analysis (Zhang et al. 2022)

 SUMMARY （Matlab2019a)